Standard Filing Fee

-Government Concession Card holders may be eligible to apply to the Registrar for a Reduced Filing Fee which makes the total filing fee only $120.30 (subject to Registrar approval).
+Government initiatives have introduced the ability for eligible Pensioners and other Government Concession Card holders to make Application to the Supreme Court Registrar for a Reduced Filing Fee to lower the filing fee to $124.50.
 Where there are multiple Executors acting jointly but only one Executor holds a Government Concession Card the Reduced Filing Fee can still apply.

 Brisbane Supreme Court Registry Contact Details: